snonux/gemtexter/README.md

 The script is tested on a recent Fedora Linux.
 For *BSD or macOS, you would need to install GNU Sed, GNU Date, GNU Grep and a newer version of Bash.

+## Why Bash?

+This project is too complex for a Bash script.
+Writing it in Bash was to try out how maintainable a "larger" Bash script could be.
+It's still pretty maintainable and helps me try new Bash tricks here and then!

 ## Usage

 So you want such a pretty internet site too?